kawu/concraft-pl/README.md

 By default, Concraft-pl outputs the marginal probabilities of the individual interpetations on top of the standard `disamb` markers.
-Calculating marginals, however, is more computation intensive than determining those markers.
+Calculating marginals, however, is more computationally intensive than determining those markers.

 If you wish to speed up tagging and you don't care about the disambiguation-related probabilities, you can use the `-p guess` option.
-With this option, Concraft-pl outputs the marginal probabilities stemming from the guessing model istead.
+With this option, Concraft-pl outputs the marginal probabilities originating from the guessing model istead.

 Server